Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ## Status

-Even though the project is fairly new, the add-on is fully functional.
+Even though the project hasn't released a 1.0 version yet, the add-on is fully functional.
 If you encounter any issues or ambiguities, please report them, see below for contact details.

 ## Building